juanfe/bubble-hook/README.md

  * Check occurrence of 'binding.py' in files withe extension "*.rb" or "*.erb".
  * Check occurrence of 'console.log' in files withe extension "*.js" or "*.coffee".
- * Check occurrence of 'import pdb' in files withe extension "*.py".
+ * Check occurrence of 'import pdb' or 'import ipdb' in files withe extension "*.py".

 ## USAGE